edezhic/hope/README.md

 # Hope
 Human-oriented programming environment

 This project is about making a 'programming language' that is as close to natural language (currently targeting English) as possible.
 You can find an example of such "code" and HOBot (human-oriented bot) compiled into wasm module that builds the script on the fly [on the github pages of this repo](https://edezhic.github.io/hope/).
+Also there you can find the actual example of such a script.

 ## Motivation